Shepherd of the Valley Lutheran Church13101 Five Point Road

 CATECHISM FOR THE WEEK: (Please learn by heart).

-THE COLLECT FOR NEXT SUNDAY [Proper 7] “O God, because Your abiding presence always goes with us, keep us aware of Your daily mercies that we may live secure and content in Your eternal love; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.”
+THE COLLECT FOR NEXT SUNDAY [Proper 21] "Everlasting Father, source of every blessing, mercifully direct and govern us by Your Holy Spirit that we may complete the works You have prepared for us to do; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever."
 AMEN!